Table of Contents

 In fact, four Ginkgo trees survived the atomic explosion over Hiroshima.
 Only 1,130 meters from the bomb’s epicenter.

-In the oldest Chinese Materia Medica (2800 B.C.), Ginkgo biloba was recommended for asthma, swelling of the hands and feet, coughs, vascular disorders, aging and for the brain.[xv]
+In the oldest ayurvedic medicine text called the Chinese Materia Medica (2800 B.C.), Ginkgo biloba was recommended for asthma, swelling of the hands and feet, coughs, vascular disorders, aging and for the brain.[xv]

 Ginkgo acts as a monoamine oxidase inhibitor (MAOI) which reduces levels of monoamine oxidase (MAO) in your brain.
-Which in turn boosts dopamine which can help reduce anxiety, depression and assist in the symptoms of ADHD.[xvi]
+Which in turn boosts dopamine which can help boost mental performance, reduce anxiety, depression and assist in the symptoms of ADHD.[xvi]

 The name “ginseng” as a nootropic usually refers to either American ginseng (Panax quinquefolius), or Asian ginseng (Panax ginseng).
 Panax means “cure-all” in Greek.